Neighbourhood Guide: What To Eat, Drink And Do In Happy Valley

 Pang's Kitchen, 25 Yik Yam Street, Happy Valley, Hong Kong +852 2838 5462

-You can easily spot Proof thanks to its neon-lit signs.
-The Australian-owned bakery prides itself on its eco-friendly dishes, which feature no preservatives or additives.
+This Australian-owned bakery prides itself on its eco-friendly baked goods, which contain no preservatives or additives.
 Daily offerings are inscribed on a chalkboard in front of the eatery, and its cinnamon rolls and sourdough are the menu’s crowd pleasers.
+Their coffee is pretty great, too.

 Proof, 14 Tsun Yuen Street, Happy Valley, Hong Kong +852 6542 9788; proofhk.com